Hybrid Appraisal: A New Valuation Model That Can Impact Your Home Value

 Loeper, a staunch opponent of hybrid appraisals, refuses to accept hybrid assignments.
 She doesn’t agree that a third-party observation benefits the process.
 Loeper believes the model negatively impacts the integrity and accuracy of the appraisal:

-“The problem is … the possibility, and probability, that the third-party misses condition, quality of construction, and floorplan issues which need to be incorporated into the appraisal.”
+“The problem is … the possibility, and probability, that the third-party misses condition, quality of construction, and floorplan issues, which need to be incorporated into the appraisal.”

 One example: Data such as square footage measurements can impact a home’s overall value.
 If an improperly trained inspector measures the home incorrectly, “the appraisal value can be off substantially.”

 Sharma believes that hybrid appraisals have a place in the market, citing the faster turnaround time as a consumer benefit.
-She notes that identifying inconsistencies and mistakes in any appraisal is vital, and Sharma considers it beneficial to have a second party assisting with the appraisal.
+She notes that identifying inconsistencies and mistakes in any appraisal is vital, and she considers it beneficial to have a second party assisting with the appraisal.
 “It’s kind of [like] having a second set of eyes,” says Sharma.

-The American Bankers Association (ABA) supports alternatives such as the hybrid appraisal but echoes concern about ensuring proper training for data collectors.
+The American Bankers Association (ABA) supports alternatives, such as the hybrid appraisal, but echoes concern about ensuring proper training for data collectors.
 “To promote the hybrid appraisal model and qualify individuals to become data collectors, we suggest implementation of a new certification or licensing training program at the state level.”

 Finally, the National Consumer Law Center (NCLC) voiced concerns about non-appraisers evaluating homes, particularly professionals who may have a conflict of interest.
 The organization points to real estate agents, who often benefit from a higher valuation due to their commission-based income structure, and insurance adjusters, who benefit from a lower valuation.
-“We believe it may be hard for real estate agents and adjusters to ‘shift gears’ from their normal role to that of an impartial party,” says the NCLC.

 Pros of hybrid appraisals: